Certification Process Step-by-Step

 To apply for Gold Standard certification, projects need to demonstrate compliance with Gold Standard for the Global Goals principles and requirements.

 Validation that a project meets these principles and requirements is done through an independent assessment conducted by a Gold Standard approved validation and verification body (VVB), appointed by the project developer.
-This step may consist of a field visit or a desk-based review and provides impartial confirmation that the project's design and monitoring system is in line with the GS4GG Requirements and that the project can indeed achieve the expected impact.
+This step may consist of a field visit and/or a desk-based review and provides impartial confirmation that the project's design and monitoring system is in line with the GS4GG Requirements and that the project can indeed achieve the expected impact.
 Validation must be successfully completed within two years of the date of 'listing' the project.

 To undertake a third-party validation, projects must: